 Best Sustainable: Bedsure 100% Bamboo Sheets

 We should all be doing our part to help our planet, and choosing bamboo sheets is certainly a start.
 Bamboo regenerates naturally without chemicals, keeps the air and soil clean, and is an all-around good choice in the sustainability department.
-If that wasn’t enough, bamboo sheets won’t pill, are stain-resistant, and are incredibly cooling and naturally allergen repellant
+If that wasn’t enough, bamboo sheets won’t pill, are stain-resistant, and are incredibly cooling.

 This affordable set is crafted out of viscose made from 100% bamboo boasts a much softer feel than most 1,000 thread-count Egyptian cotton varieties.
 Plus, they come in eight different colors and a range of sizes.

 If you're looking for a full upgrade of your bed, a bundle is one of the best options out there.
-We love Parachute's Double Up Bundle, which includes everything you need in one package.
-If you're a hot sleeper, you can't go wrong with the PeachSkinSheets cooling set, and if tend to get cold (or live in a cooler climate), you'll love the Coyuchi Cloud Brushed Flannel Sheets.
+Cotton is a classic for every type of bed and type of sleeper.
+If you're a hot sleeper, you can't go wrong with a cooling synthetic or moisture-wicking linen material, and if tend to get cold (or live in a cooler climate), flannel is the best choice out there.